Danny5487401/go_advanced_code/chapter31_tool/01_build/build.md

         -gcflags '[pattern=]arg list'
                 arguments to pass on each go tool compile invocation. 传递给所有的go tool compile的参数 -installsuffix suffix
-                a suffix to use in the name of the package installation directory, in order to keep output separate from default builds.
+                a suffix to user in the name of the package installation directory, in order to keep output separate from default builds.
                 If using the -race flag, the install suffix is automatically set to race or, if set explicitly, has _race appended to it.
 Likewise for the -msan